Wilderness Road: Daniel Boone

-Daniel Boone was from Pennsylvania and migrated south with his family along this road.
+Daniel Boone was from Pennsylvania and had migrated south with his family along this road.
 From an early age, Boone was one of the longhunters who hunted and trapped among the Native American nations along the western frontiers of Virginia, so-called because of the long time they spent away from home on hunts in the wilderness.
 Boone would sometimes be gone for months and even years before returning home from his hunting expeditions.

 Boone recommended three essentials for a pioneer: "A good gun, a good horse, and a good wife."
 He also would need a strong body, a sharp ax and good luck.
 Another essential was salt.
 Before 1776, it had to be shipped into the Thirteen Colonies from the West Indies at great expense.
 It was the only meat preservative available for men on the move and Kentucky had an extra lure with its large salt brine lakes near what is today the community of Boonesborough, Kentucky.
 The many "salt licks" of Kentucky are today reflected in the many place names in the state that use the words "lick" or "licking".